ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 Also tracked by [AzDO User Story 2042565](https://ni.visualstudio.com/DevCentral/_workitems/edit/2042565).

-No visual design spec exists yet.
+No final visual design spec exists yet.

 ### Non-goals

 -   We are not creating a component that will provide "snackbar" functionality, as that has distinct enough requirements that it should be a separate component and/or service.
 It could be built on top of the (non-modal) native `dialog` element, but there isn't much to be gained by building it on top of nimble-dialog (based on the proposals in this spec).
 -   We are not defining a dialog service that would provide a fully programmatic way to create and display simple dialogs.
-That can still be explored at a later time, but it is not currently a high priority.
+That can still be explored at a later time, but it is not a goal of this design.

 ### Features